 If you’re planning to wrap the circle scarf around your head snood-style, you’ll want to consider knitting a wider scarf so that you can ensure it covers a good portion of your head.
 Not worried about covering your head?
 Choose whatever width you’d like!

-Circle Scarf Patterns
+Infinity Scarf Patterns

 Use these patterns as inspiration for your own design.
 Or, if you don’t want to use a circle scarf knitting tutorial to create your own pattern, knit up one of Craftsy’s patterns.